HerrWal/Interactive-Form/README.md

  And customized JavaScript code to add conditional behavior and interactivity using regular expressions in conjuction with validations and conditional formating.

+ The email field is programmed to listen for user changes in real-time to validate user's input.
+And also have a conditional error message feature.